privacyidea/privacyidea/doc/index.rst

-.. _welcome:

 ######################
 Welcome to privacyIDEA
 ######################

-As alwas the privacyIDEA documentation is work in progress.
+As always the privacyIDEA documentation is work in progress.

 .. note:: Some parts are marked as "**(TODO)** Not yet implemented".
    These are components that have not been migrated from 1.5 to 2.0.